Optimal transport

 The Optimal transport (OT) problem has attracted a surge of research interest because it expresses the distance between probability distributions, known as the Wasserstein distance.
 This strong property enables us to apply this distance to diverse machine learning problems such as generative adversarial networks, graph optimal transport, clustering, and domain adaptation.

 The Kantorovich relaxation formulation of the optimal transport (OT) problem is explained briefly.
-Let and
+Let

 be {probabilities} or positive weight vectors as